March 29, 2026

 When the at-fault party has no insurance or insufficient coverage, identifying all potentially liable parties becomes even more important.
 The dangerous instrumentality doctrine, product liability claims, and employer liability under the Jones Act can open additional avenues for recovery.

-What Damages Can You Recover After a Boating Accident in Florida?
+What Compensation Can You Get After a Boating Accident?

 If you were injured in a boating accident in Florida due to someone else’s negligence, you may be entitled to compensation for both economic and non-economic damages.